 We always recommend obtaining at least three quotes from our trusted tradespeople.
 Our request a quote feature is perfect for getting quotes – you post details about the job you want doing and we’ll send it out to local tradespeople in your area.
 Try it out!

 Emergency electricians work outside of usual working hours.
 They are available overnight, during holidays and on weekends.
 Unfortunately, if you do need to hire an emergency electrician during these times the usual hourly rate for electricians will increase from £45 – £80.

 It is wise to check if a call out charge will be added to the total job cost.

 Can I complete electrical jobs myself?

-When considering whether you can take on an electrical job yourself the most important consideration is your skill level.
+When considering whether you can take on any electrical job yourself, the most important consideration is your skill level.
 Not every job will be as simple as rewiring a plug and you should never attempt an electrical job unless you have the knowledge and experience to do so.

 The risks of tackling electrical issues if you are underqualified are numerous.
 Electricity is dangerous and can be lethal if not dealt with safely.
 As well as the risk to yourself if electrical jobs are not done correctly there is a risk of fire plus anyone using that electronic item risks electrocution.

 Hiring an electrician gives you the confidence that the job will be conducted safely, that the end result will not be a quick fix and that the best specialist equipment will be used.